Albert-Lau-Lab/tactics_protein_analysis/train_model/generate_training_database/gen_crypto_database/README.txt

 (1) Copy the list of apo PDB IDs on page 25 of the Cryptosite paper's
     supplemental information.
 Paste the list into a blank document named apo_ids_unformatted.txt.
 Add the apo PDBs on page 29 of the Cryptosite paper's supplement to this list.
-The file should have 93 lines.
+Remove 1MY1 and 1MY0 from the list because the AMPA receptor was excluded from the database.
+The file should have 91 lines.

 (2) Copy the holo PDB IDs from pages 25 and 29 of the Cryptosite paper's
     supplement.
 Paste them into a blank document named holo_ids_unformatted.txt.
+Make the following changes:
-One of the lines will be "2BRLA/3FQKB".
+        * One of the lines will be "2BRLA/3FQKB".
 Reformat this so that 3FQKB is on the line below 2BRLA.
 Delete the slash.
+        * Remove 1FTL and 1N0T (AMPA receptor).
-    The file should have 94 lines.
+    The file should have 92 lines.

 (3) Create a blank document named ligands.csv.
 Add a line with the word
     ligand.
 Copy the ligand names from pages 25 and 29 of the Cryptosite paper's supplement.
 Paste them into ligands.csv.
 Reformat so that each ligand has its own line and there are no slashes.
-There should be 99 lines (including the header).
+Remove line 20 (DNQ) and 87 (AT1) because they are the AMPA receptor's ligands.
+There should be 97 lines (including the header).
         * IMPORTANT: The order of the list matters.
 For example, the line "ATP/FDP/OXL" should be reformatted so that OXL is below FDP which is below ATP.